platipy/platipy.org/site/index.rst

 Welcome to Platipy's documentation!
 ===================================

 The goal of the Platipy project is to encourage Educational Game Development.
 If you are new here, you should check out Spyral: our game development framework for Pygame.
+It's pretty awesome.

 Contents: